guoriyue/OS-Stream-Socket/writeups/check2.md

 I would like to thank/reward these classmates for their help: Thanks to everyone on Ed.

-This lab took me about 8 hours to do.
+This lab took me about 12 hours to do.
 I did attend the lab session.

 Program Structure and Design of the TCPReceiver and wrap/unwrap routines:
 []

 Implementation Challenges:

-[]
+When inplementing wrap/unwrap, I need to compute seqno - isn to get the absolute seqno.

 Remaining Bugs:
-[]
+None.

 - Optional: I had unexpected difficulty with: [describe]